jasondaledavis/molecule/readme.md

 * Added spans and schema.org classes for SEO

 = 1.1.1 =
-* Fixed page subtitle CSS and changes text domain to woody from capstone
+* Fixed page subtitle CSS and changes text domain to molecule from capstone

 = 1.2 =
 * Added color options for header background in interior pages, and removed custom-header background jpg for transparent png to allow for custom css to style with flat color.